-These payments are enhanced by the Care Allowance, Travelling and Subsistence Allowances claimed for the previous month.
+These payments are enhanced by the Reimbursement of Costs of Care, Travelling and Subsistence Allowances claimed for the previous month.
 Claims should be submitted on the appropriate forms to the Democratic Services Unit of the Chief Executive's Department within one month of the meeting to which the allowance refers, together with appropriate receipts.
 Councillors and Co-opted Members are requested to submit regular monthly claims in order that the Council can maintain accurate financial profiles for budget management purposes.

-Payment of Co-opted Members' Fees, Care Allowance, Travelling and Subsistence Allowances will be paid in the same way.
+Payment of Co-opted Members' Fees, Reimbursement of Costs of Care, Travelling and Subsistence Allowances will be paid in the same way.

-Payment is made on the 15th of each month, or the nearest banking day and the appropriate claim form for travelling and subsistence allowances should be submitted to the Democratic Services Unit by the twenty seventh (27th)-day of every calendar month
+Payment is made on the 15th of each month, or the nearest banking day and the appropriate claim form for travelling and subsistence allowances should be submitted to the Democratic Services Unit by the twenty seventh (27th) day of every calendar month